Chris Blue

 Chris Blue (born January 15, 1990) is an American soul and gospel singer.
-He won season 12 of the American talent competition The Voice at the age of 27.
+He was the winner of season 12 of the American talent competition The Voice at the age of 27.
 He was the last artist to sing during the blind auditions in his season and filled the last spot on Team Alicia.

 Life and career

 Early life and career beginnings

 Blue was born on January 15, 1990, in Glendale, Arizona, United States, to Ernest Blue Jr. and Janice Blue-Williams.
 He is the youngest of seven children.
 The family moved to Knoxville, Tennessee, when he was 10 years old.
 Blue started singing in church at the age of three.
 Blue started preaching at Peace and Goodwill Missionary Baptist Church in Knoxville, Tennessee, and was ordained at the age of 15.
 He eventually became a worship leader in the Cokesbury United Methodist Church.
 Choosing a music career from very early on, he formed the Blue Brothers with his siblings and later they appeared on BET's Bobby Jones Gospel show.
 He won the Voice-Off Knoxville competition in 2015.
 He toured locally as well as in England, The Bahamas, Jamaica and the Virgin Islands.

 Blue also attended Tennessee Temple University in Chattanooga, TN, and was actively involved in the campus worship ministry as well as the campus gospel choir.